 Workplace wellness, like individual wellness, will look different for everyone.
-At Work Life, we advocate for a progressive work environment with policies and programs to ensure a healthy and supportive workplace, while also emphasizing the importance and benefits of self care.
+At Work Life, we promote a progressive work environment with policies and programs to ensure a healthy and supportive workplace, while also emphasizing the importance and benefits of self care.
 We encourage employees to bring their whole selves to work and to participate in creating a culture that prioritizes flexibility, mental health, and work-life integration.

 - NYC Well App Library: NYC Well provides apps and online tools to help you manage your health and emotional wellbeing.
 You can even filter the apps to help you with specific needs like depression, anxiety, mindfulness, and substance abuse.